 Don't be afraid of failure!
 Identify it, embrace it, learn from it and move on.
-As Thomas Edison says,

 "Negative results are just what I want.
 They're just as valuable to me as positive results.
 I can never find the thing that does the job best until I find the ones that don't."